Dead Birds (...for Science!)

 In addition to the program, hear news of the latest critter sightings and field trips, and enjoy tasty snacks following the program.

-WAS monthly events usually are held on the third Wednesday of the month.
-Programs begin at 7:30 p.m. at the U-M Matthaei Botanical Gardens, 1800 Dixboro Road, Ann Arbor.
-Free and open to the public.
+WAS programs are free and open to the public.
+Membership is not required, though we would welcome your membership to help with our environmental and educational activities.
+Programs are held on the third Wednesday of the month at the U-M Matthaei Botanical Gardens, 1800 Dixboro Road, Ann Arbor.
+In addition to the program, hear news of the latest critter sightings and field trips, and enjoy tasty snacks following the program.
 Please note: The Matthaei Botanical Gardens charges for parking at the rate of $1.20 an hour, enforced 7 days a week from 8am to 8pm.
 Members of the Matthaei Botanical Gardens and Nichols Arboretum park for free.